Juicibox/Juicibox/Hi.md

-- 👋 Hi, I’m @Juan Roncancio
+- 👋 Hi, I’m @Juicibox Juan Roncancio.
-- 👀 I’m interested in research
+- 👀 I’m a chemist and data scientist, I’m interested in research.
-- 🌱 I’m currently learning IA, XGBoost
+-

 <!---